zio/zio/docs/datatypes/core/zio/zio.md

 | `foldCauseZIO` | `failure: Cause[E] => ZIO[R1, E2, B], success: A => ZIO[R1, E2, B]`              | `ZIO[R1, E2, B]` |
 | `foldTraceZIO` | `failure: ((E, Option[ZTrace])) => ZIO[R1, E2, B], success: A => ZIO[R1, E2, B]` | `ZIO[R1, E2, B]` |

-Scala's `Option` and `Either` data types have `fold`, which let us handle both failure and success at the same time.
+Scala's `Option` and `Either` data types have `fold`, which lets us handle both failure and success at the same time.
 In a similar fashion, `ZIO` effects also have several methods that allow us to handle both failure and success.

 The first fold method, `fold`, lets us non-effectfully handle both failure and success by supplying a non-effectful handler for each case: